RamLearn-1997/HTML-and-CSS_basic/crash course 2024/README.md

 # HTML and CSS For Absolute Beginners - 2024 Crash Course

 ```
-This course is created by garry simon take little basic of
+This course is created by gary simon take little basic of
 html, css and javascript this course is fun and help us
 to build basic understanding about frontend by an interactive
 project